-Over 1.5 million electric vehicles (EVs) have hit the U.S. roads with more than 18 million anticipated to be on the road by 2030.
+Over 1.5 million electric vehicles (EVs) have hit the U.S. roads with nearly 22 million anticipated to be on the road by 2030.
 They are the future of the everyday vehicle.

 Start your EV education here.
 We're here to help you make an informed decision on whether an electric vehicle is right for you.